jamesshore/simplebuild/README.md

 -----
 Things that still need work:

+Change before release:
+- Modify examples to use new descriptor spec

 - When creating a module, the options and parameters need a lot of checking.
 Writing tests for this behavior is particularly tedious and repetitive.
 - Should messages be written to stderr instead of stdout?
 - Could creation of modules' readme file be automated, particularly the "usage" and "examples" sections?
+- Pull `__test_files.js` out of simplebuild-jshint into its own module or helper

 Version History